 I'm pleased to introduce you to my target: Mark Hayes, head of public relations and the guy behind the Shopify blog.
 You may have noticed his byline on the articles, but do you really know who he is?

-A bit creepy?
-Slightly stalker-esque?
-Perhaps.
-But it's also critically important to understand the person you're trying to connect with.
+It may seem a bit creepy, but it's critically important to understand the person you're trying to connect with.
 The best networkers and marketers in the world are experts at relating to people.
 You need to be, too.

 - Make sure to include the author's handle, not just the company handle.
 This way, the author will be more likely to notice your mention.

 - Instead of simply re-sharing the headline as is, add your own insights or title to the piece.
 This shows that you really DID read it and took the time to write a custom title for your audience.

 - Ensure there's a link to your site in your social media profile, so the blogger can easily learn more about you if s/he investigates.

 Leaving insightful, well-written comments is a great way to connect with a blogger and help him build a dynamic community.
 Though it's more time-consuming than sharing, commenting is more effective at building a relationship and name recognition, as there's usually less competition for attention.